 "I am definitely catching a lot of footballs – I am making sure I am catching over 1,000 balls a day," he said.
 "I am definitely putting in the work.
 And doing these workouts, I am a country boy, so I like to be outside anyway."

-Titans Online looks back at wide receiver A.J.
-Brown's rookie season, which saw him catch 52 passes for 1,051 yards and 8 touchdowns in 2019.
+A look back at wide receiver A.J.
+Brown's rookie season that included 52 receptions for 1,051 yards and 8 touchdowns in 2019.
 (Photos: Donald Page)